clavecoder/clavecoder.github.io/surge/trial-workation.md

    But we left late, spent too much time and money at Walmart, and did not arrive until early afternoon, forcing me to take an important call on the road and making me unprepared for an afternoon status meeting.

 1. Initially I was unable to test my code over the network.
 And given that I was working on a UI page, doing so was essential.
 At first, I was afraid that the connection speed was the problem.
 Neither the hotel's Wifi, nor my Verizon hotspot would work.

-I even drove home to finish the days tasks and stayed the night at our home, despairing of vacationing with my family.
-However I found that the situation was not much better at home.
-That only marginally made me feel better.
+   Eventually, I drove home to finish the days tasks and stayed the night at our home, despairing of vacationing with my family.
+However I found that the situation was not much better at home – which only marginally made me feel better.
 I did, however, return the next day, and found that the performance was better in the Hotel's conference center than either in the hotel room or at home!
 In fact, the generous hosts allowed me to return to work there while we stayed at the cabin.
 In the end, the issue was latency, not connection speed.

 1. I was chagrined to find that my expensive and wonderful Bose noise cancelling headphones were useless on a conference call.
 I subsequently bought a wireless headset.

 1. The cabin had no desk and it was uncomfortable working at the kitchen table with the kitchen chairs over a long period of time.
 I determined to purchase a portable desk and office chair, if possible.
 Read the <a href="https://medium.com/@kenbrubaker/my-mobile-office-2a1c634d1089" target="_blank">blog post</a>